dialoa/imagify/README.md

 Users of Quarto can install this filter as an extension with

-    quarto install extension tarleb/imagify
+    quarto install extension dialoa/imagify

-and use it by adding `imagify` to the `filters` entry in their YAML header.
+and use it by adding `imagify` to the `filters` entry in their YAML header:

 ``` yaml
 ---